 This should be your mindset.

-The key here is to love what you do, which plays right into Mythbuster #2 above, wherein you build good teams to free up yourself to focus on the parts of your business you’re good at and you love.
+The key here is to love what you do, which plays right into Myth buster #2 above, wherein you build good teams to free up yourself so you can focus on the parts of your business you love doing and you know you are good at.

-Whereas, if you build a business with Mythbuster #2 and Mythbuster #3 above, you and your teams will have an easier time working and managing the business, you’ll end up enhancing and strengthening your relationship with your partners and investors, you’ll create win-win situations with everybody involved in your business, you end up enjoying doing what you do, and so you end up engaging in your business longer resulting to being able to build more and more wealth.
+Whereas, if you build a business with Myth buster #2 and Myth buster #3 above, you and your teams will have an easier time working and managing the business.
+You’ll end up enhancing and strengthening your relationship with your partners and investors and create win-win situations for everybody involved in your business.
+You will be enjoying what you do, and so you end up engaging in your business longer.
+This will enable you to build more and more wealth!

-Keeping a close watch that you don’t fall victim to these 3 myths will ensure that you’re not flushing your business efforts down the toilet.
+Keep a close watch so that you don’t fall victim into these 3 myths.
+Otherwise, you will be flushing your business efforts down the toilet.